 In 2018, we determined to expand the process.
 The nominating and governance committee engaged a third-party consultant, experienced in corporate governance matters, to assist with the board and committee evaluation process.
 Directors were interviewed by the independent third party, and gave specific feedback addressing board effectiveness, individual contributions, committee functioning, and similar topics, as well as suggestions to enhance the efficiency and productivity of the board in general.
 Directors responded to questions designed to elicit this information, and the independent third party synthesized the results and comments received during such interviews.
-These findings were then presented by the independent third party and the chair of the nominating and governance committee to the nominating and governance committee assessment discussion.
-The board discussion by the full board.
-Each committee also conducted a committee assessment discussion.
+These findings were then presented by the independent third party and the chair of the nominating and governance committee also conducted a committee assessment discussion.
 The board believes this facilitated process provided additional insight and perspective that it can utilize to further enhance effectiveness, including in areas such as board and committee composition, information flow between management and the board, development of materials for board discussion, focus on corporate strategy and director recruitment.